OXID-eSales/oxideshop-user-documentation/operation/newsletters/text-tab.rst

 ﻿Text tab
 ========

-OXID eShop always sends newsletters in two formats: as a plain text email and as an HTML email.
+OXID eShop always sends newsletters in two formats: as a plain text e-mail and as an HTML e-mail.
 This ensures that the newsletter is displayed correctly by all mail programs and webmails.
 The :guilabel:`Text` tab allows you to create the newsletter in plain text format.

 .. image:: ../../media/screenshots/oxbaig01.png
    :alt: Newsletters - Text tab
    :height: 343
    :width: 650

 The text of the newsletter is entered in the large input field of this tab.
-As in HTML email, the text can contain dynamic content placeholders.
+As in HTML e-mail, the text can contain dynamic content placeholders.
 Text passages provided for this purpose can display content from the online shop, such as the salutation, the first and last name of a user, the address of the shop or information about certain products.

 The dynamic content is implemented with the *Smarty* template engine.
 The provided default version has been enhanced with special functions required for the online shop.
 The corresponding files are located in the :file:`/core/smarty/plugins` folder.